scarv/sca3s-backend/README.md

   2) the management of those exceptions, e.g., to allow a graceful and well-logged action.

-- currently the depo. assumes one global S3 bucket, into which the job archive is uploaded; do we want to retain this, or, instead, move to one bucket per job archive

-- currently the AWS credentials form part of the job manifest: it *seems* there must be a better approach than this, e.g., a form of session token?

 - there is currently an informal policy that restricts the per job log to INFO level only: there are never any DEBUG entries.  this is to prevent exposure of low level information about the server